 Firstly, the average download speed is pretty good, at 36 Mbps, and the price is very reasonable.
 This is one of the cheapest 30-40 Mbps 12 month broadband deals available in the UK right now.
 You can also go for NOW Broadband Super Fibre, which offers 63 Mbps, and is also excellent value for money.

 Secondly, there are no upfront costs – there’s just a £5 shipping fee for the included Wi-Fi router.
 Normally, 12 month broadband contracts involve a high upfront cost, around £20-£30 or so, but not with NOW Broadband.

 Thirdly, this fibre broadband deal comes with unlimited anytime calls to the UK.
 Even if you don’t use your phone line much, this can be helpful for the occasional call.
 Plus, there are heaps of really great value TV bundles available, including Sky Sports for less than £10 per month.

-And finally, all NOW Broadband deals are available on pay as you go 30-day contracts, as well as 12-month deals.
+And finally, all NOW Broadband deals are available on pay as you go 30-day contracts, as well as WiFi on a 12 month contract.
 This flexibility is great if you’re afraid you might need to leave early – just note that the month-to-month contracts involve much higher setup costs.

 Overall value rating